Djole01/PasswordManager/README.md

 Separated the credentials array and input array.
 This is a good practice, because the user input could break the program if it is parsed directly to the functions.
 This way input limits could be implemented easier, if I were to do that.
 I think I will not spend to much time checking input this project, as I want to focus on the functionality primarily.
 I have also deleted redundant includes and I have used macro constants for the array sizes.
 There was no need to check the size of the array again after it was created with a limit size.
 If I wanted a dynamic array, I would have used a vector.
 However, since I went with arrays I could just set a bigger limit on it and it will function fine.

+# 06.07.2020 update

+Got back to working on this project, made substantial progress.
+Completed a master password login system.
+It works by reading two lines from a file, the first one checks if the password is set and the second one is the password.
+If they are not set, the program will guide the user to do so.
+The login system also works by comparing the input to the file.
+The next step is to encrypt the two sensitive files which store the master password and the password list.